ram545/SocialNetwork/README.md

  * Eg.:
  *      searchUserByName("Jochen");
  *      searchUserByAge(36);
- *      searchUserByHobbies({"Jogging", "Football", "Tennis"}); //Returns alls users which have the hobbies jogging, footbal AND tennis.
+ *      searchUserByHobbies({"Jogging", "Football", "Tennis"}); //Returns alls users which have the hobbies jogging, football AND tennis.
  * Additionally we want to receive all the friends a particular user has.
 But we only want to receive the set of ID's of  those users (friends).
-      ... getFriendsOfUser(...)
+ *       ... getFriendsOfUser(...)
  *
  * Neither the names of the users have to be unique (e.g. we can have multiple Klaus in the network) nor any other attribute.
  * Only the id of every user has to be unique in the whole network.